 In my professional opinion, as an expert in managing and advancing the careers for EMBA candidates and graduates, an EMBA is a prestigious high-profile degree that can generate significant financial and career rewards.
+Connecting with others is key, but how do you network to optimize your EMBA?

 As most people know, a job does not fall into your lap.
 It is often a full-time job to find a full-time job.
 Networking in person and online can bring massive benefits to your career progression.
 It can be hard for many to find time for networking with a demanding schedule so be prepared before you start.
 Preparation for networking is critical as you need confidence to tell a compelling story when navigating a room full of new faces.
 By nature, an extroverted person will find it easier to embrace networking over an introvert.
 But here are some strategies that I think are relevant to both personality types and can be modified to your level of comfort.